 Supplemental Nutrition Assistance Program (SNAP), formerly known as food support, is an electronic benefit used like money to buy food.
-SNAP benefits are for qualifying single people and families with or without children.
-The benefit amount is based on income and certain expenses and the number of people in the household.
-To see if you may qualify for the program, there are a few questions you can answer by completing the food support questionnaire.
+SNAP benefits are for qualifying individuals and families with or without children.
+The benefit amount is based on income, certain expenses and the number of people in the household.
+To see if you may qualify for the program, complete the Food Support Questionnaire.

-2. What do I do if my food support benefits card is lost or stolen?
+What do I do if my EBT card is lost or stolen?

 Call customer service (24 hours a day, 7 days a week) at 1-888-997-2227 to report your card lost or stolen.
-Effective 9/2012, replacement cards can no longer be obtained directly at the county office and must be mailed.
 It can take up to 5 business days to receive your replacement card.
 A $2.00 card replacement fee will be deducted from either your food or cash benefits.

-3. Do I have to use all my food support benefits up in the month I receive them?
+Do I have to use all my SNAP benefits up in the month I receive them?

-No; however, if your benefits are not accessed for a long period of time they may be removed from your card.
-If this happens, call your food support worker for assistance.
+No; however, if your benefits are not accessed for one year from the date of issuance they may be removed from your card.
+If this happens, call your eligibility worker for assistance.

 It depends on your situation.
 For some emergency situations, benefits can be issued within 5 days.
 In most situations, the county will notify you by mail of a decision within 30 days.

-Food support benefits are distributed through a plastic card that looks like a credit or debit card.
-It is called an Electronic Benefits or EBT card.
-Every month, the card is filled up with the money to buy food at places that accept food support, such as grocery stores.
-The card is swiped and a code number entered (called a PIN or Personal Identification Number).
+SNAP benefits are distributed through and Electronic Benefits (EBT) card.
+Every month, benefits are issued to the EBT card and the funds can be used to buy food at places that accept SNAP such as grocery stores and farmers markets.
+The card is swiped and a code number is entered (called a Personal Identification Number or PIN).
 The PIN helps keep benefits safe if the card is ever lost or stolen.
-The cost of food is subtracted from the amount of money on the card.

 SNAP DISCRIMINATION STATEMENT